orblivion/desert-atlas/README.md

 `spk dev`

+## Without Sandstorm

+Sometimes useful.
+I should add some instructions.
+But it's currently shaky, so not worth documenting since it'll probably change.

+But it involves running `./demo.py`.
+This will start a web server on port 3857 and possibly open a browser.

 # Making the data

 VERY rough instructions.
 This will probably not be enough, but it's a starting point so ppl can see where the various parts are.